 Green Scarecrow Tattoo

-With this first scarecrow tattoo we have the most funny and winsome of the tattoo gallery, as you can see from the hilarious gestures designed into the scarecrow.
+With this first scarecrow tattoo, we have the funniest and winsome of the tattoo gallery, as you can see from the hilarious gestures designed into the scarecrow.

-Everything is cool about this tattoo, but my favorite is probably that loud hat he's wearing.
+Everything is cool about this tattoo, but my favorite is probably the loud hat he's wearing.
 The ace of spades sticking out is fun.
 Nothing's bothering this man of straw.